-The End of Everything (Paperback)
+The End of Everything: A Novel (Paperback)

 Thirteen-year old Lizzie Hood and her next door neighbor Evie Verver are inseparable.
 They are best friends who swap bathing suits and field-hockey sticks, and share everything that's happened to them.
 Together they live in the shadow of Evie's glamorous older sister Dusty, who provides a window on the exotic, intoxicating possibilities of their own teenage horizons.
 To Lizzie, the Verver household, presided over by Evie's big-hearted father, is the world's most perfect place.